KnightMollo/w4111.github.io/fdclarification.md

         ACE has empty projection

         Thus, there are no FDs that violate BCNF for the decompositon: BD, CD, ACE

+Here is another way to think about it, in terms of a procedure:

+        For each attribute or combination of attributes in R. Call it _attrs_ Does the closure of _attrs_ contain all attributes in R?
+          If yes:
+            continue
+          Else:
+            decompose relation wrt _attrs_ and its closure Recall that _attrs_ --> _attrs_ is trivially true.

+For instance:

+        Given A->B, B->C, and relation ABCD

+        Consider A:                 it determines B, and C, but not D Decompose using A->B:       AB, ACD
+        Consider A for ACD:         it determines C, but not D Decompose using A->C:       AB, AC, AD

 ## 3NF